SurekaP1/Telecom_Customer_Churn_Analysis/README.md

-# Customer Churn Analysis — Power BI
+# Customer Churn Analysis — Power BI & Report

-Analyzed **7,032 telecom customers** to understand who’s staying and who’s leaving using Power BI.
+Analyzed **7,032 telecom customers** to understand who’s staying and who’s leaving using Power BI and a detailed Customer Churn Analysis Report.

-The goal was to identify churn patterns, high-risk customer groups, and factors influencing customer retention, and to provide actionable recommendations.
+The goal was to identify churn patterns, high-risk customer groups, factors influencing retention, and provide actionable recommendations.